yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

     - **Read** - SELECT and COPY when the source is a relation or a query.
     - **Write** - INSERT, UPDATE, DELETE, TRUNCATE, and COPY when the destination is a relation.
     - **Function** - Function calls and DO blocks.
-    - **Role** - Statements related to roles and privileges: GRANT, REVOKE, CREATE/ALTER/DROP ROLE.
+    - **Role** - Statements related to roles and privileges: GRANT, REVOKE, and CREATE/ALTER/DROP ROLE.
     - **DDL** - All DDL that is not included in the ROLE class.
-    - **Misc** - Miscellaneous commands, such as DISCARD, FETCH, CHECKPOINT, VACUUM, SET.
+    - **Misc** - Miscellaneous commands, such as DISCARD, FETCH, CHECKPOINT, VACUUM, and SET.

 1. Configure the [YSQL audit log settings](#ysql-audit-log-settings).